V-agor/Milkshake/README.md

 <img width="735" height="591" alt="Screenshot (1109)" src="https://github.com/user-attachments/assets/083eeed6-6e2d-47c9-8ac7-a90553e20f34" />

-Below is a schema created in quickDBD:
+Below is a schema created in quickDBD: This will guide ho i develop my schema in postgresSQL.

+The main challenge here was developing a schema that adequately refelected all business needs, an objecctive I'm still not sure I achieved.

 <img width="1920" height="919" alt="Screenshot (1112)" src="https://github.com/user-attachments/assets/03ed5bc1-07d7-41bf-a64a-9b5aadde4a8a" />